Pokémon Go Weather effects add something new to consider when going out to look for Pokémon in the wild.

 - Increases to Stardust when catching certain Types by 25 percent

-There are a total of six main weather effects.
+There are numerous weather effects.
 First indications show that it does make certain creatures become far more common - or rarer - and though there doesn't appear to be any weather exclusive spawns, long term it could have interesting dynamics on the game's meta based on creatures that are more popular based on climate, through to how powerful they are during certain seasons.

 Pokémon Go Weather effects boosts and benefits